Canadian Rockies: Mountain ranges

 The Canadian Rockies are subdivided into numerous mountain ranges, structured in two main groupings, the Continental Ranges, which has three main subdivisions, the Front Range, Park Ranges and Kootenay Ranges, and the Northern Rockies which comprise two main groupings, the Hart Ranges and the Muskwa Ranges.
 The division-point of the two main groupings is at Monkman Pass northwest of Mount Robson and to the southwest of Mount Ovington.

 Rivers

+A Canadian Pacific train navigating Morant's Curve along the Bow River.

 The Canadian Rockies are noted for being the source of several major river systems, and also for the many rivers within the range itself.
 The Rockies form the divide between the Pacific Ocean drainage on the west and that of Hudson Bay and the Arctic Ocean on the east.
 Of the range's rivers, only the Peace River penetrates the range.
 Notable rivers originating in the Canadian Rockies include the Fraser, Columbia, North Saskatchewan, Bow and Athabasca Rivers.